 Does participation in this program constitute a TDY or a PCS?

 Participation in this program constitutes a PCS to the Washington, DC area.
-You will be permitted to bring your dependents when you relocate.
+Family member travel will be authorized.

 Will my relocation expenses be paid?

 Yes, relocation expenses will be paid by your service.

 What is the service commitment for participation in this program?